 “Badly informed people may cause small ecological disasters, making false judgments of a factual character.
 Today more than ever, it is one of our duties to keep informed; the better informed we are, the better our basis for predicting consequences.” — Arne Naess

-One might think that this is unimportant, thinking that as humans, we have all 3 traits already.
-Maybe this person would simply lack humility.
-Thinking of the opposite traits: arrogance, selfishness and ignorance, might shift our view a little and make us realize how prevalent or present the negatives are in our society and also characterize us.
+One might disregard this attitude as being unimportant.
+But thinking of some opposite traits: indifference, apathy, selfishness, arrogance, and ignorance might shift our view a little and make us realize how prevalent or present the negatives are in our society and how they characterize us.
 Maybe even the scale shifted recently towards the latter as illustrated in the wave of populism and extremism in our modern World.

-A healthy attitude is naturally dynamic because as fallible humans we can forget humility when we are threaten, and we can dismiss empathy when we fear.
+A healthy attitude is naturally dynamic because as fallible humans we can forget humility when we are threatened, and we can dismiss empathy when we fear.
 Knowledge itself is dynamic.
 We only know what we know, and we should keep in mind that what was acceptable today might not be tomorrow.
-This means that this attitude requires ‘discipline’ –the will to remain as open, humble and emphatic as we can, never taking anything for granted, seeking new knowledge, making sure our old knowledge has still value and correct when necessary or when we’re mistaken.
+This means that this attitude requires ‘discipline’ –the will to remain as open, humble and emphatic as we can, never taking anything for granted, seeking new knowledge, making sure our old knowledge still has value in the present and correct it when necessary or when we’re mistaken.

 Great examples of how dynamic our human world is (and our ethics by extension) are the fairly recent abolition of slavery, the emancipation of women in the modern world.
 Slaves and women with no rights were morally right and vehemently defended.
-Another great change that is ongoing is the new understanding and acceptance of animal sentience, which leads for instance into public outcries and the shaming of some less than ethical practices (e.g., cetaceans captivity and entertainment industry, questioning captivity breeding and the keeping of large mammals in zoos, etc.).
+Another great ongoing change is the new understanding and acceptance of animal sentience, which leads for instance into public outcries and the shaming of some less than ethical practices (e.g., cetaceans captivity and entertainment industry, the questioning of captivity breeding and the keeping of large mammals in zoos, etc.).
 Having gained a more flexible viewpoint does not mean that the progression is linear and will never regress.
-An example of regression is the threat to the more recent progress made with racial, sexual (and even gender) discrimination in countries that were seen previously as defenders of more humane societies.
+An example of regression is the threat of racial, sexual (and even gender) discrimination coming back in countries that were seen previously as defenders of more humane societies.

 “The pain of discipline is nothing like the pain of disappointment” ― Justin Langer